fedsalluzz/Finance_v1/README.md

-This is the readme changed
+# FINANCE V1

-OK!
+> Financial analysis on companies

-How to use this tool:
+## How to use this tool:
 - Clone the folder
 - From inside the folder run gui_finance.py from your terminal
 - Add the tickers comma-spaced e.g. JNJ,QCOM